 Japanese Website Guide

 If you happen to be interested on using the Japanese website, /u/ein_myria has made a guide on using it.
-Remember you must have a Tenso account, explained a bit below.
+Remember you must have a Tenso account to ship overseas.
 Here is a machine translator to write your name.

 International Website Guide

-Step 1: Go to A!Smart and choose your language.
+Step 1: Go to A!Smart and choose your language (any other than Japanese).